CONTENTS

 [14:30]

-alone are not enough.
-One way the government could help municipalities is by
+municipal property taxes alone are not enough.
+One way the government could

-taking the PST [provincial sales tax] off of construction labour for municipal
+help municipalities is by taking the PST [provincial sales tax] off of

-projects.
-That’s what SUMA is calling for.
-Government shouldn’t be taxing
+construction labour for municipal projects.
+Thats what SUMA is calling for.

-municipal construction projects today?
+Party end the tax on municipal construction projects today?

-I recognize the Minister of Finance.
+Minister of Finance.

-Jim Reiter: —
+Hon.
+Jim Reiter:

-Mr. Speaker, it’s PST that’s actually paying for municipal revenue sharing, Mr.
+Mr. Speaker, its PST thats actually paying for municipal revenue sharing, Mr.

 Speaker.
 I would say, I come from the municipal sector before politics, and I